ogrady/ogrady.github.io/about.md

   margin-right: auto;">
   <img src="/assets/images/me.png" />
 </p>
-Research Assistant at Tübingen University at the chair for Database Management System.
+My name is Daniel O'Grady.
+I have studied Computer Science at the Reutlingen University and the Eberhard Karls University Tübingen.

-Really likes video games and programming.
+I really like video games and programming.
 In no particular order.